4LONG BEACH LOSERS RULES

 QUESTION: I am a registered team captain and see that I am the only confirmed member on my team.
 What do I need to do?

-ANSWER: Once the log-in page goes live, you will need to log in and go to the "View Team Info" page.
+ANSWER: You will need to log in and go to the "View Team Info" page.
 If you have pending team membership requests, you will see the participant's information along with buttons to accept or deny the request.
 If you accept the request, the participant becomes a confirmed member of your team and can then see information for other confirmed members of the team.
 If you deny the request, the participant returns to the "I need a team." queue.
+If you choose to deny a membership request, please make sure that you communicate with the person you are denying and click the “Deny” button so that the person returns to the “I need a team” list.

 QUESTION: I am a registered team captain who has logged on, but I do not see requests for membership from all the expected team members.
 What should I do?